-Barkly and Babbler are both considered highly prospective for magnetite-hematite hosted copper-gold mineralisation, similar to other major deposits found elsewhere in the Tennant Creek Mineral Field such as the Peko deposit (Figure 2), only 20km to the west of the Barkly Project, which produced 147,000 tonnes of 4% Cu and 414Koz at 10 g/t Au between 1934 and 19814.
+The Barkly and Babbler tenements are both considered highly prospective for magnetite-hematite hosted copper-gold mineralisation, similar to other major deposits found elsewhere in the Tennant Creek Mineral Field such as the Peko deposit (Figure 3), only 20km to the west of the Barkly Project, that produced 147,000 tonnes of 4% Cu and 414Koz at 10 g/t Au between 1934 and 19814.

-The high-grade Bluebird copper-gold discovery is associated with a gravity high, that is part of a 5km long gravity anomaly or "ridge" (Figure 3).
+The high-grade Bluebird copper-gold discovery is associated with a gravity high, that is part of a 5km long gravity anomaly or "ridge" (see Figure 4 below).
 The gravity anomaly reflects high-density, indicating widespread iron enrichment in the primary zone below the near surface leaching that penetrates to >80m depth at Bluebird.